mapbender/mapbender-documentation/en/functions/search/search_router.rst

         buffer: 10
         minScale: null
         maxScale: 10000
-    styleMap:                        # Styling, points on the map
+    styleMap:                        # Styling points on the map
       default:                       # Styling of all points on the map
         strokeColor: '#003366'
         strokeOpacity: 1